IMPERIAL MOSQUES

 I came across the Cerrah Mehmed Pasha Mosque in the Cerrahpaşa neighbourhood of Istanbul.
 I was on the way to see something else, when I unexpectedly discovered this beautiful Ottoman mosque.
 Ottoman Istanbul is full of surprises.

 And that’s exactly what I like about Istanbul.
-In a seemingly ordinary part of the city, you can discover a magnificent historical structure like this mosque.
+In a seemingly ordinary part of the city, you discover a magnificent historical structure like this mosque.

 What I also like is that, at the same time, I learn something new.
 For example, I’ve never really heard of Cerrah Mehmed Pasha before.